by Leonie Schiedek

 - the use of industrial fluorinated gases .

-The Intergovernmental Panel on Climate Change (IPCC; 2018) estimates with high confidence that these activities have caused approximately 1.0°C (likely range: 0.8°C to 1.2°C) of global warming since the beginning of the industrial revolution (“above pre-industrial levels”) .
+The Intergovernmental Panel on Climate Change (IPCC) estimates with high confidence that these activities have caused approximately 1.0°C (likely range: 0.8°C to 1.2°C) of global warming since the beginning of the industrial revolution (“above pre-industrial levels”) .
 This increase in temperature has already had impacts on human and natural systems, for instance, changes in different ecosystems like oceans.
-Despite the gloomy scenarios for our common future about possible impacts caused by global warming during the next decades , nonetheless, following the IPCC, the extent of these impacts depends on the rate, peak and duration of the warming .
+Despite the gloomy scenarios for our common future about possible impacts caused by global warming during the next decades, following the IPCC, the extent of these impacts depends on the rate, peak and duration of the warming [2,3].
 As a result, the United Nations Framework Convention on Climate Change (UNFCCC) considers the decrease in the amount of emissions by reducing the concentration of CO2 or equivalent in the atmosphere and increasing so-called carbon sinks (e.g. oceans, forest areas) as key .
 These efforts describe what is called “climate change mitigation”.

 Mitigation is the central part of the Paris Agreement.
-There it was agreed to “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change” .
-In order to reach that goal, in their Nationally Determined Contributions (NDCs), each country defines domestic mitigation measures stating their ambitions towards this common goal.
+There it was agreed in Article 2 (section of the Paris Agreement) to “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change” .
+In order to reach that goal, , each country defines domestic mitigation measures in their Nationally Determined Contributions (NDCs) stating their ambitions towards this common goal (see also Article 3 and 4 of the Paris Agreement).
+In Article 5 parties are encouraged to implement joint mitigation and adaptation policy approaches to create synergies and non-carbon co-benefits for sustainable development.

 Not only on a national level but also on non-state and subnational levels there are attempts to support the 1.5°C goal, including civil society, businesses or investors.
 For instance, several cities aim at mitigating their emissions to be carbon neutral in the near future .
 Glasgow, the city in which COP26 is supposed to take place in 2021, committed to be carbon neutral by 2030 [6,7].

-Despite these ambitions, however, following the Emission Gap Report, in 2019, total greenhouse gas emissions reached a new high of 59.1 gigatonnes of CO2 equivalent (GtCO2e) including land-use change .
-Further, in 2020, CO2 emissions decreased by around 5 per cent in 2020 due to COVID-19 lockdowns, however, atmospheric concentrations of GHG continue to rise.
-Adding to that, the NDCs are still pathetically inadequate.
-With the current predictions of emissions for 2030, global temperatures will increase further and lead to a 3.2°C scenario in this century, even if all unconditional NDCs would be fully implemented.
-Therefore, in order to be able to get to the 2°C pathway, the report states that the ambitions shown in the NDCs and the Paris Agreement need to be tripled, or increased minimum fivefold to get to the 1.5°C pathway.
+Despite these ambitions, the Emission Gap Report (2020) states that the total GHG emissions reached a new high of 59.1 gigatonnes of CO2 equivalent (GtCO2e) .
+Further, in 2020, CO2 emissions decreased by around five per cent due to COVID-19 lockdowns, however, atmospheric concentrations of GHG continued to rise.
+Adding to that, the NDCs submitted to the UNFCCC are still inadequate .
+With the current predictions of emissions for 2030, global temperatures will increase further and lead to a 3.2°C scenario in this century, even if all unconditional NDCs would be fully implemented .
+Therefore, in order to be able to get on the 1.5°C pathway, the Emissions Gap Report states that the ambitions shown in the NDCs need to be tripled, or increased minimum fivefold .

-At COP26, some of the key large emitters are expected to present their new and updated NDCs forwarding carbon-cutting commitments to 2030 from 2050, since 2020 was the agreed target date for the submission .
-Further, it is expected that topics like carbon market mechanisms, loss and damage caused by climate change, the $100 billion finance target from the Paris Agreement, and nature-based solutions are discussed, that will play a role for driving the ambition for climate change mitigation .
+Prior to COP26, all Parties, including some of the key large emitters, are expected to present their new and updated NDCs forwarding carbon-cutting commitments to 2030 from 2050 .
+Further, it is expected that topics like carbon market mechanisms, loss and damage caused by climate change, the $100 billion finance target from the Paris Agreement, and nature-based solutions will be discussed, which will play a role for driving the ambition for climate change mitigation .

 EEA (2020).
 Climate change mitigation.
 URL: https://www.eea.europa.eu/themes/climate/intro (last accessed: 01.04.2021)